Special Needs Travel Destinations And Programs

 831/459-7210

-Based in Santa Cruz, California, this company organizes wheelchair accessible activities along with great adventures for people of all disabilities.
-With activities ranging from a day on the beach (they rent fat-tire beach wheelchairs, a wonderful tool if you’ve never tried it) to adaptive yoga, gardening, an annual four-day kids’ summer camp and a multitude of arts ‘n’ crafts events, Shared Adventures caters to all ages and developmental abilities.
+This company organizes wheelchair accessible activities along with great adventures for all disabilities.
+To facilitate a day on the beach, they rent fat-tire beach wheelchairs (a wonderful tool if you’ve never tried it.)
+Explore adaptive yoga, gardening, an annual four-day kids’ summer camp and a multitude of arts ‘n’ crafts events.
+Shared Adventures caters to all ages and developmental abilities.
 In addition, they have sailing and kayaking excursions, a luau dance, indoor rock climbing, table tennis tournaments and more.

 Special Needs Travel Information